Dallas Electricity Rates and Plans (December 2024)

 Dallas has had a deregulated energy market since 2002, allowing residents to shop for their own electricity providers.6 There are over 100 different energy companies — and more still popping up — competing for your business.
 Looking at energy rates and plans can help you narrow down your choices.

 The city’s retail electricity providers (REPs) offer plans that vary in price, contract terms, quality and environmental impact.
-On top of paying your REP, you’ll be charged an additional fee from your transmission and delivery utility company (TDU) to cover the cost of delivering electricity, meter reading, wiring and more.
+On top of paying your REP, you’ll be charged an additional fee from your transmission and delivery utility company (TDU) to cover the cost of delivering electricity, meter readings, wiring and more.

 If you live in or near the Dallas-Fort Worth metropolitan area, your TDU is likely Oncor.7 Oncor’s current rates are about $0.045 per kWh of power usage, plus a monthly charge of $4.23.
 You’ll pay these charges no matter what energy plan or provider you choose, and they’ll be baked into the monthly bill from your provider.